dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

 The format of the STAT and ASCII output of the Ensemble-Stat tool are described below.

-Table 1 Header information for each file ensemble-stat outputs
+.. _table_ES_header_info_es_out:

-.. list-table:: Header information for each file ensemble-stat outputs
+.. list-table:: Table 9.1 Header information for each file ensemble-stat outputs
   :widths: auto
   :header-rows: 2